tomaszgil/munch/README.md

 # Munch 🍽️

-A meal management application for kids that helps parents organize, discover, and manage your favorite recipes.
+A meal management application for kids that helps parents organize, discover, and manage thier favorite recipes.
 Built as a playground to try out modern React technologies.

 ## About